 Sonia completed her Honours project in Prof Maria Craig’s group in 2015.
 The project involved using next generation sequencing to investigate links between enterovirus infection in children and resulting islet autoimmunity.

 Sonia has returned to the VRL as a PhD student and is focusing on identifying, sequencing, and analysing RNA from clinical samples in order to provide a greater understanding of the genetic impact on diabetogenicity.

-Ece Eglimezer is a PhD student at the University of New South Wales.
+Ece Eglimezer is a PhD candidate in the School of Medical Sciences at the University of New South Wales.
 She is part of the Cytomegalovirus group under the supervision of Professor William Rawlinson.
 Her project focuses on the pathogenetic mechanisms of CMV infection in fetal neural malformation.

 Ece was previously a research assistant at the Virology Research Laboratory from 2016 to 2017, working on a number of clinical trials and projects.